-The IV Assistant
+The IV Assistant™

-Our team has developed a device that automates the main pain points in pediatric IV medication preparation, automatically assessing the weight and preparing medication.
-This solution can help reduce errors by 50% and save hospitals up to $1.3M each year.
+Our team has developed a device that automates the main pain points in pediatric IV medication preparation, automatically assessing the child’s weight and the completion of the weight-based dosage calculations.
+This solution can help reduce errors by 50% and save hospitals up to $1.3 million each year.

-More importantly, this ensures that all children are treated according to the best standard of care.
+This ensures that all children are treated according to the best standard of care.

 Our team is currently carrying out MVP development and testing our solution at our partner institution, the Montreal Children’s Hospital.